-Hello from Editor Des.
+Hello from me, Editor Des.
 Well do you know what?
-We went to the city of Goulburn last week.
+We went to the city of Goulburn on a special pilgrimage.
 My guardian Rob Conolly’s ancestor William Conolly used to live there when it was just a little town.
 This is him;

 Hmmm…not the most handsome fellow, but he couldn’t help that could he?
-He came from Rathmines in Dublin, where he was a wine and spirits merchant, but not a very good one….hahaha.
+He came from Rathmines in Dublin, where he was a wine and spirits merchant, but not making much money.
+Well, to be fair, times were very hard in Ireland.
 Anyway, before he went completely broke he decided to emigrate.
 When he arrived in Australia with his little family in 1854 he met a man who owned a flour mill in Goulburn (southern New South Wales).
-So he decided to give flour a go instead of plonk, and bought the business.
+So he decided to give flour a go instead of plonk, and bought the lease, and then the whole business.
 Here is a lovely drawing of the mill.

 William sent flour from his steam driven mill all over the country, and won first prize at an international exhibition in Sydney for five years running.
 People everywhere cooked his wheaty porridge for breakfast.
 This is probably why Rob Conolly still makes porridge every morning.
 Yuk!
 Unfortunately, me and Pauline have to eat it too.